-The opportunity of being able to run your own business is similar to becoming a freelance photographer – it’s one of those dreams.
+The opportunity of being able to run your own business is similar to becoming a freelance photographer.
+It’s one of those dreams.
 Who doesn’t want the freedom of no longer having anyone looking over your shoulder and telling you to do things?

 Freelancing and running your own business isn’t easy.
 Getting started can be tough.
-As a freelance photographer, you’ll definitely start out working long hours, realize how lonely it is to not have anyone to have lunch with, and miss the stability of a weekly/monthly check.
+As a freelance photographer, you’ll definitely start out working long hours.
+You’ll realize how lonely it is to not have anyone to have lunch with, and miss the stability of a weekly/monthly check.
 But if photography and freelancing are the only two things you can picture yourself doing, you’ll be willing to do everything it takes to be able to self-sustain yourself and grow your business.

 Be sure to save this list and come back to it frequently to remind yourself what you need to improve on!